tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Ice-bolt

+This missile freezes as it flies.
+When you hit with an attack using this ammunition, the target also takes 6 ongoing cold damage (epic: 10 ongoing cold) and is stuck until the end of its next turn.

+---

 #### Mortal

 Damage caused by this arrow cannot be healed easily.
 It takes two points of healing to cure one point of damage from an attack made with this arrow.